The Changing World Network of Trade in Textiles and Apparel

 The UR reforms are expected to reduce prices for textiles and apparel, increasing worldwide demand for products throughout the fiber-to-clothing supply chain.
 Demand for textile and apparel imports is already rising rapidly among the industrialized countries (IC).
 This demand is particularly strong among importers using MFA quotas (Canada, EU, Norway, and the United States).
 As consumer prices fall due to ATC reforms, imports of clothing, bed linen, carpets, and other products are likely to continue to increase.
 Envisioned shifts in supply and demand for textile and apparel will enhance labor productivity in the developing countries, leading to income growth and greater global demand for agricultural products, including food and raw fibers, such as cotton.

-Bilateral Fiber and Textile Trade, by Leslie Meyer, USDA, Economic Research Service, January 2021
+Bilateral Fiber and Textile Trade, by Leslie Meyer and Taylor Dew, USDA, Economic Research Service, May 2023